futan0507/Smarthome-IoT-Thesis-2021/README.md

 •	Results & Conclusion
 In addition, the project also applies IoT solutions for building websites that independently control sensor devices.
 Through the web we can control on / off lights, fans, read the temperature-humidity sensor values, light warning when gas is detected.

-IMPLEMENTATION OF MQTT PROMOTION ON HARDWARE, WEBSERVER CONFIGURATION & CLOUD SERVICE
+DEPLOYMENT MQTT ON HARDWARE, WEBSERVER CONFIGURATION & CLOUD SERVICE

 ARCHITECTURE & PROGRAM DEMO